 7 Things Social Network Analysis Can Teach You About Your Collaborative

-Social network analysis has been around for many decades in academic circles, but it has only recently become a popular learning tool for networks and other collaboratives.
-For many decades we build partnerships and collaboratives largely based on gut and intuition, utilizing a ‘more is better’ mentality that suggests more partners and more integration will best help you reach your goals.
+Social network analysis (SNA) has been around for many decades in academic circles, but it has only recently become a popular learning tool for networks and other collaboratives.
+For many decades we have built partnerships and collaboratives largely based on gut and intuition, utilizing a ‘more is better’ mentality that suggests more partners and more integration will best help you reach your goals.

-However in practice, this approach quickly begins to strain your time and resources, depriving you of any collaborative advantage you may have gained from your networking.
-Network analysis provides insight to guide you, on both the whole-network level and for each individual partnership within it, helping you make more strategic networking decisions to drive social impact.
+However, this approach quickly strains your time and resources, depriving you of any collaborative advantage you may have gained from your networking.
+Network analysis provides insight to guide you on both the whole-network level and for each partnership within it, helping you make more strategic networking decisions to drive social impact.
 Here are 9 specific things network analysis can teach you about your collaborative, coalition or network.

 1) Can you structure your network more efficiently & strategically?

 A network’s structure consists of the way you and your partners interconnect – a single set of 10 partners can form more than 100 unique structures, depending on the way they work together.
 For example, in a dense structure, each partner would be connected to all nine of their peers, so everyone works with everyone.
 In an open structure, each partner might only be connected directly to 2 or 3 peers, relying on these intermediaries to connect indirectly to others.
 Visualizing this network structure provides all kinds of insight, giving you a way to design a more efficient structure and track your progress in implementing it with your partners.

 2) Where is trust strong, and where can it be strengthened?